 Today, she is a certified EMDR, Somatic and Child/Family Therapist.
 Her primary specialties include working with those who have experienced or witnessed traumatic events (i.e. serious life threatening illness, physical assault, sexual assault, military combat, accidents, natural disasters) in addition to those who suffered from developmental or complex trauma (i.e. adult children of alcoholics/personality disorders, those who experienced sexual/emotional/physical abuse as a child, etc).
 Lindsay also specializes in treating depression and anxiety with mindfulness, somatic and cognitive based approaches.

-If you’d like to hear more about me or my practice please check out this article where I was interviewed by VoyageLA magazine.
+If you’d like to hear more about her practice please check out this article where she was interviewed by VoyageLA magazine.

 Grief & Loss